gitaarik/adyengo/README.md

 ##### Params

-To forward the user to adyen, you should have the session set up and put the parameters in hidden form fields on the page you forward the user.
+To forward the user to adyen, you should have the session set up and put the parameters in hidden form fields on the page you want to forward the user.
 You can then either have the user forward himself by clicking a submit button, or automatically forward the user by submitting the form with javascript.

 To get the parameters for the form, use the `params()` method on the `Session`